NicolasDewae/NicolasDewae/README.md

 - 📫 How to reach me **nicolasdewae@protonmail.com**

 <p>
-  Currently, I am working as a web developer in alternance at Mésange prévoyance, where I am responsible for the development of an application for subscribing to insurance contracts, maintenance and ticket management.
+  Currently, I'm working as a web developer in alternance at Mésange prévoyance, where I'm participating for the development of an application for subscribing to insurance contracts, maintenance and ticket management.
 I also have experience in developing Cloudme, a cloud service provisioning platform, and GestForm, an application for managing a school support center.
 </p>